Life on Campus

 Many students choose to participate in the Greek system.
 Fraternity and sorority homes are located on campus and typically house between 15 and 100 students.
 The residences are almost exclusively older American-Victorian style homes that have been updated with many modern amenities.
 Some are wired for high-speed Internet service, and most have their own kitchen and cooking staff.

 Wittenberg also provides private residence living for students who have completed their sophomore or junior year.
-The university recently built two new apartment complexes, Keller Place and Sprecher Place, which house fully-furnished three- and four-bedroom units.
+The university’s two apartment complexes, Keller Place and Sprecher Place, house fully-furnished three- and four-bedroom units.
 Modern amenities include dishwashers, built-in microwave ovens, high-speed Internet service and cable television.
 The University also owns many homes in adjacent blocks around campus.
 Typically these homes or apartments have a capacity of between two and five occupants; some house more than five, and a few single apartments are available for those who enjoy complete privacy.
 Students enter a lottery each spring to pick the residence of their choice.

 Please see the virtual tour for more information about student housing.